Tell el-Hammeh

-Tell el-Hammeh is a medium-size archaeological tell (mound) in the West Bank, at the southern fringe of the Beit She'an valley.
+Tell el-Hammeh is a medium-size archaeological tell (archaeological mound) in the West Bank, at the southern fringe of the Beit She'an valley.
 It has been identified with the Canaanite city state of Hammath, mentioned in a late-13th century BCE Egyptian inscription.

 Etymology

 A nearby hot water spring gave the site its name, as hammah is Arabic forn "hot spring", therefore Tell el-Hammeh means "tell of the hot spring".